NU-CEM/Group_wiki/how_to_TDEP.md

 ```
 tdep_displace_modes
 ```
 Generate the spectral functions using the following command.
-This will generate a `outfile.phonon_self_energy.hdf5`
+This will generate an `outfile.phonon_self_energy.hdf5`
 ```
 lineshape --temperature 300 --qdirin 0 0 1
 ```